-4.5.18.3.2 Pointed-to Files
+3.5.18.3.2 Pointed-to Files

-By default you receive help for the .01 field of pointed-to files with ? or ?? when the field on which you are requesting help is a pointer.
-If you do not want this extended help returned, use the g flag.
+By default you receive help for the .01 field of pointed-to files with ? or ?? when the field on which you are requesting help is a POINTER.
+If you do not want this extended help returned, use the (lowercase) g flag.

-4.5.18.3.3 Limitations
+3.5.18.3.3 Limitations

-This call does not return lists of entries for .01, pointer, or variable pointer fields.
+This call does not return lists of entries for .01, POINTER, or VARIABLE POINTER fields.
 Use the Lister utility to obtain these lists.

-The b flag suppresses the line of Variable Pointer help that indicates a user can get a list of entries if they type Prefix.?>.
-Use this flag with "?" if you are not supporting this capability.
+The (lowercase) b flag suppresses the line of Variable Pointer help that indicates a user can get a list of entries if they type <Prefix.?>.
+Use this flag with ? if you are not supporting this capability.

-4.5.19 \$\$KEYVAL^DIE(): Key Validator
+3.5.19 \$\$KEYVAL^DIE(): Key Validator

-The Key Validator extrinsic function verifies that new values contained in the FDA do not produce an invalid key.
+The \$\$KEYVAL^DIE extrinsic function (aka Key Validator) verifies that new values contained in the FDA do not produce an invalid key.
 All keys in which any field in the FDA participates are checked.
 If the value for a field in a key being checked is not present in the FDA, the value used to verify the key is obtained from the previously filed data.

-\$\$KEYVAL^DIE(flags,fda\root,msg\root)
+\$\$KEYVAL^DIE([flags,]fda\root[,msg\root])

-flags: (Optional) Flags to control processing.
-The possible values are:
+(Optional) Flags to control processing.
+The possible value is: